Eldon E. Fallon: Federal judicial service

-Fallon was nominated by President Bill Clinton on February 3, 1995, to a seat on the United States District Court for the Eastern District of Louisiana vacated by Adrian G. Duplantier.
+Fallon was nominated by President Bill Clinton on February 3, 1995, to a seat on the United States District Court for the Eastern District of Louisiana vacated by Judge Adrian G. Duplantier.
 He was confirmed by the United States Senate on May 8, 1995, and received his commission on May 10, 1995.
+He assumed senior status on January 1, 2024.